 The mission of the US Department of Education is to ensure equal access to education and to promote educational excellence for all Americans.

-Throughout this year, as I start my new position, you’ll be able to follow me as I am “Learning LPS.”
+Throughout the year, follow me as I continue “Learning LPS.”
 I will be visiting the many schools and programs across our school district and sharing what I’m learning about the people and places that make LPS a wonderful place to learn and grow.
 I invite you to learn along with me.
 You may be new to Lincoln, or you may have been here your whole life.
 Either way, this will be an opportunity to see the latest in what’s happening and learn some history you may not know.